AliElSaleh/RiftBuild/README.md

 I hate CMake with every fiber of my being.

-I was trying to build my game engine using CMake (because that's what professionals should be doing right, I had previously used a .bat script).
+I was trying to build my game engine using CMake (because that's what professionals should be using right?
+I had previously used a .bat script).
 I ended up spending a few hours trying to figure out how to program in it correctly by googling and watching YouTube tutorials.
 I eventually became depressed with how complicated it was and didn't want to proceed any further.

 And yes, I've also tried alternative build systems like Meson, Ninja, Bazel, Premake, etc., and guess what, they were all shit, they were all too complicated and bloated for what should be (in my view) a straightforward process, so I spent one weekend developing the first iteration of my own build system.
 A perk of this system, is that you don't even need to write **_any_** .build script if your program is dead simple.
 This allows you to be productive much quicker, so you spend **_zero_** time thinking about how you should build something and more time programming.